A longways dance to slinky schottisches

 You are now all in a line facing away from the band and...

-End up facing across the set, with the ones making sure that the twos are facing the right way, ready to head off into...
+End up facing across the set, with the ones making sure that the twos are below them⬀ in the set and facing the right way, Again, there's the four laid back schottische hops for the twirl ready to head off into...

-This means that the first couple don't move, it's the second couple (who have just finished their twirling) who heads up between them, crossing over the set with the man allowing the lady to get through the gap first.
+This means that the first couple leave a gap between them.
+They watch but don't move.
+It's the twos (who have just been twirled) who head up between them, crossing over diagonally with the man allowing the lady to get through the gap first.
+Might be called as Twos, Figure of Eight up between the Ones⬀

-The music will give you something to hop to halfway through, make the most of it for a spin.
+The music will give the twos something to hop to halfway through, make the most of it for a spin.

 Four Changes of a circular hey⬀ is when you dance along the sides of a square, starting by giving your right hand to your partner Heys⬀ are normally danced without giving hands, you pass each other right shoulder, left shoulder etc. However Four Changes⬀ are often danced giving hands as it helps to show who to dance with.
 As the Sloe Schottische is improper⬀ you'll find that the men are dancing clockwise round the square and the ladies anticlockwise.